glennhenry/cs-notes/docs/backend-system/06-rpc/rpc.md

 When the client make an gRPC call, the function executed will be serialized into binary format based on the protobuf definition and will be transmitted over the network.
 On the receiving end, it will be deserialized with the same definition.

-For example, the `Person` type defined above can be generated in kotlin code :
+For example, the `Person` type defined above can be generated in kotlin code:

 ```kotlin
 data class Person(